Table of Contents

 When will I be asked for tax information for a seller account?

-If you followed our guide on how to create an Amazon seller account, then you will have probably noticed that we did not talk about adding tax details.
+If you followed our guide on creating an Amazon seller account, you will probably have noticed that we did not talk about adding tax details.
 This is because you will not be asked for them right away.
 Eventually, when sales get high enough (50 sales in the space of a year) Amazon will ask for them from you.
 It is always going to happen.
 This can either be your business tax number or your personal one.
 This is, of course, dependent on how you are running your business.

 When does Amazon pay?